torik42/YaLafi/editors/VIM.md

 ## Plugin ALE

 This is a different ball game.
-During editing, the plugin asynchronously calls yalafi.shell and marks text parts with problems, just like in an editor as LibreOffice.
+During editing, the plugin repeatedly and asynchronously calls yalafi.shell and marks text parts with problems, just like in an editor as LibreOffice / OpenOffice.
-(When using Vim with GUI, then we see the normal underlining for errors.)
+(When using Vim with GUI, then we see the usual underlining of errors.)
 Corresponding messages from LanguageTool are displayed in the status line, when the cursur hits the marked text part.